-My former boss at Intel prides himself on consistently working “half days.”
+JP, my former boss at Intel prides himself on consistently working “half days.”
 If you’re thinking you’d like a job where you work only four hours a day, you’ve misinterpreted his definition of “half days.”
 To him, half days is a literal term meaning twelve hours a day.
-When most of us are done for after only nine or ten hours, he’s starting what he calls his “second shift.”
+When most of us are done for after only nine or ten hours, he was just starting what he calls his “second shift.”
 Very few of us have the stamina, initiative and especially the passion for what we do to work “half days.”

 I know restaurateurs for whom half days (or longer) are standard six or seven days a week.
 Because they spend so much time in their restaurants tending to the care and feeding of others, they tend not to eat there–when they make time to eat.
 On their rare days off or when they’re able to make time for a quick escape, they like to visit their fellow restaurateurs, not necessarily to check up on the competition, but to be pampered and fed well.

 Some restaurateurs would make great restaurant critics though they do tend to be overly “honest” when describing direct competitors, restaurants which serve the same type of cuisine they do.
 On the other hand, if you’d like to know where to find cuisine that meets exceedingly high standards, ask your favorite restaurateurs where they like to dine, particularly with family.
 If they’re effusive about a restaurant, you should make it a point to visit soon.
 It’s a good bet you’ll like it too.

 The restaurant which excited her so much is Coda Bakery (formerly Banh Mi Coda), a Vietnamese bakery which specializes in banh mi, the sandwich fusion which melds the freshness of Asian ingredients and the culinary ingenuity of the French.
 Banh Mi Coda is situated next door to a space which has served as several restaurants over the years.
 Coda Bakery is separated only by a sprawling parking lot from Talin Market.
 In a previous instantiation, Coda Bakery was also named Lee’s Bakery (not to be confused with the California-based Lee’s Sandwiches) and was located on the west side of the commodious Cafe Trang complex.